 Today it is time for the Theragun Pro review!
-We finally got our hands on Theragun’s top gun – the powerful Theragun G4 Pro.
+We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

 - Theragun Pro By Therabody

 - Theragun Pro 4 vs. 5 – Summary